-This is the time of year when darkness sets in early, before we get home from work.
-The temperature is cold.
+This is the time of year when darkness sets in early.
+The temperature is cool.
 The predominant color is gray.
 The decrease in hours of natural sunlight is dramatic.

 What happens to our bodies?
 There is an increase in melatonin and a decrease in serotonin.
-The melatonin increase causes us to be more sluggish and less energetic.
+The melatonin increase causes us to feel sluggish and less energetic.
 The decrease in serotonin can result in a depressed mood.
-Even people who love the winter months may experience a wistful sense of the passage of time, a loss of the ease of walking out the door without preparation.
+Even people who love cooler months may experience a wistful sense of the passage of time.
 Mild sadness or malaise can set in as the body adjusts.

 The shift may also cause a more intense change in mood, referred to as Seasonal Affective Disorder or SAD.

 If this sounds familiar and has happened more than three years in a row, you may have SAD.
 For some people it is mild and you know you can “ride it out” until spring.
 Others need help.
 SAD is under-diagnosed big time.
 I can’t tell you how many times I have heard adults say they had this their whole life and never thought to treat it.
 With the world battling a pandemic, I expect to see an increase in mood disorders.
 When the pandemic started in spring, the consolation was that summer was coming… it made it easier.

 Light therapy can help.
 The recommended dosage is 10,000 Lux for 30 minutes in the morning.
 There are plenty of options – try Verilux.
 The light must block damaging UV light, known to cause skin cancer.
 It cannot cure Covid-19.
 Tanning beds are not helpful for SAD (or for anything else for that matter).

 Psychotherapy, particularly Cognitive Behavioral therapy is also proven to be helpful.